Friday, March 7, 2014

 I'm shooting with a Canon 6D and I rented a Canon 400mm f/5.6 L lens.
 The 6D is a bit slow for wildlife photography at 4.5 fps.
-The full frame camera is exactly ideal depending on whether you need some extra reach.
+The full frame camera isn't exactly ideal depending on whether you need some extra reach.
 But it ended up working out just fine!

 We arrived at the Sax Zim Bog at around 8:00am and found our first owl in less than 10 minutes.
 It was a Great Gray but is was off in the distance hunting.
 We found our first Snowy Owl about 5 minutes after that.
 Sitting on the roof of a house along a busy road.
 We decided to check another spot and we found this beautiful bird hunting a wide open field with fresh snow.

 I just can't get over the beauty of these birds.
 It was amazing seeing this arctic beauty right here in Minnesota.
 If you live in the northern part of the United States I suggest looking for reports in your area.
 It could be there are Snowy Owls right in your neighborhood.

 Over the past few months I've taken a concerted effort to use Google+ to share my photos and other thoughts.
 There is a much broader audience on Google+ with more discoverability and in turn a larger following.

 This has led to reconsider how I use the blog.
 I could post in both locations.
 However, I think I decided that using Google+ to post most things is best.
 For longer form reviews, tests or any subject I want to go into depth, I will post here on the blog.
 So for now, if you want to follow my work, please circle me on Google+ !!